Need for Speed (film)

-Need for Speed is a 2014 action crime film directed by Scott Waugh and written by George and John Gatins.
-It is a film adaptation of the racing video game franchise.
-The film stars Aaron Paul, Dominic Cooper, Scott Mescudi, Imogen Poots, Ramón Rodríguez and Michael Keaton.
+Need for Speed is a 2014 action crime film based on the racing video game series, directed by Scott Waugh, and starring Aaron Paul, Dominic Cooper, Scott Mescudi, Imogen Poots, Ramón Rodríguez and Michael Keaton.
 It tells the story of street racer Tobey Marshall, who sets off to race cross-country as a way of avenging his friend's death at the hands of a rival racer, Dino Brewster.

-The film received negative reviews, criticizing its story, direction, and the performances of the supporting cast, though some praised Paul's performance.
-The film was a box-office disappointment in the United States but performed better internationally, grossing $203.3 million worldwide against a production budget of $66 million.
+The film received negative reviews and grossed $203 million worldwide against a production budget of $66 million.